zappascout/devil_notes-sources/docs/notes_8_devil.md

 ==William Shockley . . . a virulently racist and paranoid man==:
-See *Stanford Daily News*, the "[Eugenics on the Farm][eugenics]" series of articles by Ben Maldonado
+See *Stanford Daily News*, the "[Eugenics on the Farm][eugenics]" series of articles by Ben Maldonado.
+In logic there is a category of argument called a *reductio ad absurdum*, which refers to a proposition that, in being stated, proves itself false (the classic being "I do not exist.")
+Shockley may have had a feel for materials, but like a lot of technologists he clearly struggled to weigh nondeterministic evidence with any degree of sophistication.
+His claim of superior intelligence on grounds of race is a clear case of *reductio ad absurdum*, given the preponderance of evidence to the contrary.
 [eugenics]:https://stanforddaily.com/author/benjamin-maldonado/

 ==Nazis...citing California statues in their defense at Nuremberg==:
-See "[Eugenics and the Nazis—the California Connection][nazi]" by Edwin Black, *San Francisco Chronicle*, November 9, 2003
+See "[Eugenics and the Nazis—the California Connection][nazi]" by Edwin Black, *San Francisco Chronicle*, November 9, 2003.
 [nazi]:https://www.sfgate.com/opinion/article/Eugenics-and-the-Nazis-the-California-2549771.php

-==William Shockley . . . was a virulently racist and paranoid man==:
-In logic there is a category of argument called a *reductio ad absurdum*, which refers to a proposition that, in being stated, proves itself false (the classic being "I do not exist.")
-Shockley may have had a feel for materials, but like a lot of technologists he clearly struggled to weigh evidence with any degree of any complexity or nuance.
-His claim of superior intelligence on grounds of race is a clear case of *reductio ad absurdum*, given the preponderance of evidence to the contrary.

 ###156
 ==The point I want to make is not about fairness==: